 The BRSC U10 Junior Competitive Program introduces players to the competitive program.
 The purpose of the program focuses on player development, not team development.
 This low-stress approach allows players to explore the depths of their creativity without the stress of wins & losses.
 Players will participate in in-house play dates, festivals, tournaments, and in the Open Cup Tournament to finish the season.
 Players train twice a week and are loosely placed in pools to help maximize development.

 The program focuses on a developmentally appropriate curriculum, which includes technique, technical speed, tactical application of technique, and principals of play.
-The fall season runs August through early November.
-The spring season starts in late January and concludes in April.
-Players can participate in both the Junior Competitive Program and the Recreational program at the same time.
+The fall season runs August through early November, and the spring season starts in late January and concludes in April.
+Players are permitted and encouraged to participate in both the Junior Competitive Program and the Recreational program at the same time.

 "I give my full endorsement to the move towards a more developmental method of training for younger players and moving away from the competitive model, which is now in place in Louisiana.
 The ages of 8-12 are key years in the development of soccer players.
 When the child gets older, it is the technical ability combined with soccer IQ and fitness, which inevitably determines the game-winner.
 If a child has no background in technical development, they will not be able to contribute at the next level as they get older.
 I fully support and endorse this movement to bring a more technical developmental approach to youth soccer in Louisiana.
-It is essential if we want to see Louisiana produce better-prepared soccer players to play at the higher levels of the game in the future.
+It is essential if we want to see Louisiana produce better-prepared soccer players to play at the higher levels of the game in the future."